 When completing the SF-424 Application form, enter only the amount requested from this Federal program in Box 18a, Estimated Federal Funding.
 Include any other Federal sources of funding in Box 18e.
 Estimated Other Funding and identify any such sources and amounts in the required Budget Narrative (see below).
 For individuals applying as a private citizen (i.e., unrelated to any business or nonprofit organization you may own or operate in your name), do NOT include your Social Security Number on this or any other document to be submitted with your application!
 When completing the SF-424 Application form, individuals must enter in Box 8b.
-Employee/Taxpayer Identification Number (EIN/TIN) the substitute number "444-44-444" and in Box8c.
-For organizational DUNS substitute number "123456789".
-For UEI substitute the number "000123456789".
+Employee/Taxpayer Identification Number (EIN/TIN) the substitute number "444-44-4444."
+Individuals may register in SAM.gov but are not required to have a SAM.gov registration.
+For individuals without a SAM.gov registration enter in Box 8c. the substitute Unique Entity Identifier (UEI) "KA5HQCLKUVW1".